The total revenue a firm can expect from a client relationship over its entire duration.

 The percentage of recurring revenue retained from existing clients, including expansions, contractions, and churn.

-The percentage of clients an agency keeps over a specific period, typically measured annually.
+The percentage of clients a firm keeps over a specific period, typically measured annually.

 A contract where clients pay a recurring fee for ongoing services, typically monthly, rather than per-project.